Capenovus/ENPEG/README.md

 # How to use

 ## Generate new Entry
-1. Download the latest Release from GitHub <a href="https://github.com/Boring69/ENPEG/releases/latest">here</a>
+1. Download the latest ENPEG executrable from GitHub <a href="https://github.com/Boring69/ENPEG/releases/latest">here</a>
-2. Run the executable as Administrator
+2. Run the ENPEG executable as Administrator
 3. Type in a name for the Navigation Entry
 4. Select the Destination Path and the Icon that's going to be displayed by clicking on the buttons
    - Icons preferably 32px x 32px
 6. Click Generate

 ## Remove existing Entry
-1. Open Regedit (Win + r → regedit.exe)
+1. Download the latest ENPE-RemovalTool executable from GitHub <a href="https://github.com/Boring69/ENPEG/releases/latest">here</a>
-2. Navigate to following key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Desktop\NameSpace
+2. Run the ENPE-RemovalTool as Administrator
-3. You will find several alpha-numeric entries (e.g. {3306F6B9-D597-1EE3-9505-142C4CD639AC}).
-Click through them until you find your desired Entry.
-The name of every Navigation Entry is the default Value which is displayed at the very right of the registry view.
+3. Type in the numeric ID of the Entry which you want to delete
-4. Delete the Entry
+4. Hit Enter

 ## Additional Notes
 - I apologize for the horrendous UI